kunpengcompute/KAE/README.md

 ## Loading Engines by Setting the OpenSSL Configuration File

-By setting up the OpenSSL configuration file, you can also initialize the Kunpeng Accelerator Engines for your OpenSSL application.
+By setting up the OpenSSL configuration file, you can also initialize the Kunpeng Accelerator Engine for your OpenSSL application.
 For further details on using the `openssl.cnf` file, see the OpenSSL online documentation at:

 <https://www.openssl.org/docs/man1.1.0/apps/config.html>

 Here is an example to show you how to set up the  `openssl.cnf`  file to load engines.
-Add the following statements to the global section (assuming that the path is the one that accelerator OpenSSL engine installed):
+Add the following statements to the global section (assuming that the path is the one that KAE installed):

     openssl_conf = openssl_engine_init